Skip to Main Content

 Why conduct a Literature Review?

-Proficiency in conducting and dissecting literature reviews leads to the following student learning outcomes (p 312):
+Proficiency in conducting and dissecting literature reviews leads to the following outcomes:

-1. Broaden their perspectives by learning the evolution of the research topic and identifying unanswered questions.
+1. Broadens perspectives by learning the evolution of the research topic and identifying unanswered questions.

-2. Connect to the core scientific process by making evidence-based claims followed up through a literature review.
+2. Connects to the core scientific process by making evidence-based claims followed up through a literature review.

-3. Gain experiential learning that research is collaborative in nature across disciplinary boundaries.
+3. Gains experiential learning that research is collaborative in nature across disciplinary boundaries.

-4. Develop skills in retrieving information through effective reading and analysis.
+4. Develops skills in retrieving information through effective reading and analysis.

-5. Hone skills in effective writing and communication to share knowledge.
+5. Hones skills in effective writing and communication to share knowledge.

 Hati, S., & Bhattacharyya, S. (2024).
 Writing a literature review as a class project in an upper‐level undergraduate biochemistry course.
 Biochemistry and Molecular Biology Education52(3), 311-316.